community-led-design/kit/src/resources/consent-form-1.md

 If you wish to participate in the [Activity Name], please check the appropriate consent boxes below and return this form to [Contact Email].

 ❏  I have read and understood the above information.
 I certify that I am 18 years or older.
 I consent to participate in this study.

 Please select one of the following options for your quotes:

 ❏  I do not want my responses quoted directly.

 ❏  My responses may be quoted anonymously.

 ❏  My responses may be quoted and should be attributed to me (your name will appear with the quoted material).

 Please select one of the following options for your ideas:

-❏	I do not want my ideas attributed to my name.
+❏  I do not want my ideas attributed to me.

-❏	My ideas may be attributed and should be attributed to me (your name will appear with the idea description and image).
+❏  My ideas should be attributed to me (your name will appear with the idea description and any associated images).

 Thank you for your assistance in this project.